suekadshi/clumpr/README.md

 ## Installation

-You can install viper from GitHub with:
+You can install clumpr from GitHub with:

 ``` r
 # install.packages("devtools")